-Jordi Cruyff, board member of the Johan Cruyff Institute, remembers the lessons on management skills he got from his father that he applies every day in his job
+Jordi Cruyff, co-founder of the Johan Cruyff Institute, remembers the lessons on management skills he got from his father that he applies every day in his job

 What led your father to create an institute of sport management and marketing?